GirardBuilds/python_portfolio/README.md

 - projects/ - 6 Specialty programs to build M2P1-6  < Curently working on

 ## Progress
-Completed chapters 1-12, 18 & 19.
+Completed chapters 1-12,16, 18 & 19.
 Currently continuing through remaining chapters.

+used Mu code up to M1P# series, then switched to VScode